Laser Spine Institute treatment options for spinal stenosis

-Below is some basic information about each of the spinal stenosis surgeries that we offer.
+Below is some basic information about some of the minimally invasive decompression surgeries we perform to treat spinal stenosis.

-A foraminotomy is a procedure that involves widening a vertebral foramen.
-The foramina are passages in between vertebrae through which nerve roots exit the spinal column to innervate the rest of the body, and when these spaces are made smaller by herniated discs, bone spur growth or other issues, the nerve roots can be pinched.
-Our surgeons can address these issues by opening the affected foramen and alleviating the pressure.
+A foraminotomy is a procedure that involves widening an intervertebral foramen.
+The foramina are passages in between vertebrae through which nerve roots exit the spinal column to give sensation to the rest of the body.
+When these spaces are made smaller by herniated discs, bone spur growth or other issues, the nerve roots can be pinched.
+Our surgeons can address these issues by opening the affected opening and relieving the pressure.

-A discectomy involves the partial removal of an intervertebral disc.
+A discectomy involves the partial removal of a spinal disc.
 This surgery intervenes when disc material has impinged upon surround nerves.
 In severe cases that require the complete removal of a disc, our surgeons perform minimally invasive spinal fusion procedures to ensure the spinal column is stabilized.

-For more information about our minimally invasive surgeries and how they alleviate the symptoms of spinal stenosis, contact Laser Spine Institute today.
-We will be happy to answer your questions and tell you if you are a candidate for our outpatient procedures.
+For more information about our minimally invasive surgeries and how they can potentially relieve the symptoms of spinal stenosis, contact Laser Spine Institute today.
+We will be happy to answer your questions and provide a free MRI review* to help you determine if you may be a candidate for our outpatient procedures.